-Off late, a trend observed in the UPSC civil services exam results have been the increasing number of engineers clearing the exam.
+Off late, a trend observed in the UPSC civil services exam results has been the increasing number of engineers clearing the exam.
 This also includes students from the top engineering colleges in the country like the IITs.
 While there is a vast difference between an engineering course and the General Studies subjects, one has to learn as part of the UPSC syllabus.
 One can no longer pinpoint the CSAT as the cause for this since this paper was made a qualifying one in 2015.
-Perhaps it has something to do with the call of an illustrious career in the civil services, or with better employment prospects in case the IAS dream comes to naught.
+Perhaps it has something to do with the call of an illustrious career in the civil services, or with better employment prospects in case the IAS dream comes to nought.
 Whatever be the reason, engineering students make a huge chunk of the aspirants’ crowd.
 This article will answer the question “How to prepare for IAS during B.tech?” or “How to prepare for IAS during engineering?”.
 You will also read about tips to juggle your engineering course and the IAS preparation successfully.

 How to prepare for IAS while doing engineering?